S.T. Crystal SH58

 7.7.1918: Skipper had to resort to chopping gear to escape from a German submarine.
 Claim for £105.14s. made under War Risk Insurance Policy.

-5.11.1918: In River Humber off Grimsby in collision with steam trawler Lyric (GY434).
-Sustained slight damage, Lyric suffered damage to stem and bow plating.
+5.11.1918: In River Humber off Grimsby in collision with steam trawler LYRIC (GY434).
+Sustained slight damage, LYRIC suffered damage to stem and bow plating.

 12.11.1918: Arrived at Hull to land and repair.